It’s no secret: Behind every decision, purchase, and marketing program is a powerful data stream, and many times, some form… Read More

-How Technology Supports the Emergence of Values-Based Advice in Financial Planning
+How Technology Supports the Emergence of Values-Based Financial Planning

 • Joshua Belfiore • November 19, 2020

 “Are you familiar with the singularity?”
 Bill Bachrach asked during a recent interview with the eMoney team, referring to that future point in time when machines become self-aware and grow leaps and bounds in their abilities.

 That topic may seem outside of the normal scope of someone like Bachrach, who is chairman and CEO of Bachrach & Associates, a veteran industry thought leader, and one of Financial Planning Magazine’s most influential people.
 But in a world where fintech is evolving fast and forever changing the roles and expectations for financial professionals, it’s perhaps one of the most important questions to ask.

 While we’re still a few years out from robots recognizing themselves, Bachrach’s point is well taken.
 Advances in technology have already quickened an advisor’s ability to execute on many aspects of wealth management, which frees them to focus on the more challenging work of delivering values-based financial planning for their clients.

 Or, as Bachrach puts it, “the emotional and tricky part of asking another human being, ‘what’s important to you?'”

 How the Planner-Client Relationship Has Evolved